jeldrint/Blog-API-Client-1/README.md

 -
     * Let's work on comments

     * June 10
         * Should I work on the second website for the isAdmin? i did not ❌

         * Working on comments
             - Written my first comment ☑️
             - next thing to do is display it nicely

     * June 11
         * can write and display comment now (initial)

+    * June 12
+        * we should make comments render itself by not re-rendering the full website. how do we do that?